Charles Longley

 Charles Thomas Longley (28 July 1794 – 27 October 1868) was a bishop in the Church of England.
-He served as Bishop of Ripon, Bishop of Durham, Archbishop of York and Archbishop of Canterbury from 1862 until his death.
+He served as Headmaster of Harrow School, as inaugural Bishop of Ripon, as Bishop of Durham, as Archbishop of York, and then as Archbishop of Canterbury for six years from 20 October 1862 until his death.

 Life

 He was born at Rochester, Kent, the fifth son of the late John Longley, Recorder of Rochester, and educated at Westminster School and Christ Church, Oxford, where he matriculated in 1812, graduating B.A.
 1815 (M.A.
 1818), B.D. and D.D.
 1829.

 At Christ Church, Longley was reader in Greek 1822, tutor and censor 1825–8, and proctor 1827.
 He was ordained in 1818, and was appointed vicar of Cowley, Oxford, in 1823.
 In 1827, he received the rectory of West Tytherley, Hampshire, and two years later he was elected headmaster of Harrow School.
 He held this office until 1836, when he was consecrated bishop of the new see of Ripon.
 In 1856 he became Bishop of Durham, and in 1860 he became Archbishop of York.

 In 1862, he succeeded John Bird Sumner as Archbishop of Canterbury.
 Soon afterwards the questions connected with the deposition of John William Colenso were referred to Longley but, while regarding Colenso's opinions as heretical and his deposition as justifiable, he refused to pronounce upon the legal difficulties of the case.

 The chief event of his primacy was the meeting at Lambeth, in 1867, of the first Pan-Anglican conference of British, colonial and foreign bishops.
 His published works included numerous sermons and addresses.
 He died at Addington Park, near Croydon.

 Like Sumner, he was a member of the Canterbury Association from 27 March 1848.